canonical-ols/talisker/docs/logging.rst

 Gunicorn's error logs use taliskers logging setup.

 Talisker configures a custom logger class for gunicorn's access logs.
 It provides higher (ms) resolution timestamp and includes request duration in the access log.

+Talisker overrides some config options for gunicorn, mainly to do with logging.
+It issues warnings if the user specifies any of these configs, as they will no be applied.
+Specifically, the following gunicorn config items are ignored by talisker:

+* --error-logfile/--log-file, as talisker logs everything to stderr

+* --log-level, INFO is sent to stderr, and DEBUG level can be access via DEBUGLOG - see `Debug Logging`.

+* --logger-class, talisker uses its custom class

+* --statsd-host and --statsd-port, as talisker uses the STATSD_DSN env var.

 Grok filters